 Galicia is accessible from various London airports with Ryanair and Vueling while across the border in Portugal, Porto can be reached from a number of regional UK airports.

-The UK: tried mainland Cornwall?
+Holidays in the UK off the beaten track: tried mainland Cornwall?
 Try the Isles of Scilly

 Best for: a good old fashioned seaside holiday

-Most of the images in this post are courtesy of Pixabay.
+Some of the images in this post are courtesy of Pixabay.

-Looking for more summer holiday ideas?
+Looking for more summer beach holiday ideas?